Hurricane Iota roars onto Nicaragua as 2nd blow in 2 weeks

 “This hurricane is definitely worse” than Eta, Jason Bermúdez, a university student from Bilwi, said as winds roared before Iota came ashore.
 “There are already a lot of houses that lost their roofs, fences and fruit trees that got knocked down,” said Bermúdez.
 “We will never forget this year.”

-Wriedt said Eta pushed the surf up to just behind her house, where she lives with eight other members of her family.
-“Today I’m afraid again about losing my house and I’m frightened for all of us who live in this neighborhood,” she said.

-She said some neighbors went to stay with relatives elsewhere, but most had stayed.
-“We’re almost all here,” she said.
-“Neither the army nor the government came to move us.”

-Cairo Jarquin, Nicaragua emergency response project manager for Catholic Relief Services, had just visited Bilwi and smaller coastal communities Friday.
+Cairo Jarquin, Nicaragua emergency response project manager for Catholic Relief Services, was just in the area last Friday where Iota made landfall.

-In Wawa Bar, Jarquin said he found “total destruction” from Eta.
-People had been working furiously to put roofs back over their families’ heads, but Iota threatened to take what was left.

-“The little that remained standing could be razed,” Jarquin said.
-There were other communities farther inland that he was not even able to reach due to the condition of roads.
+He said the primary concerns for people trying to survive after Eta were drinking water and shelter.

+Eta left no structure in the coastal community of Wawa Bar untouched.
+“We can’t talk about partial damage, but rather total,” he said.

 Iota is the record 30th named storm of this year’s extraordinarily busy Atlantic hurricane season.
 It’s also the ninth storm to rapidly intensify this season, a dangerous phenomenon that is happening increasingly more often.
 Such activity has focused attention on climate change, which scientists say is causing wetter, stronger and more destructive storms.